timout/CarND-MPC/README.md

 #### Optimization time horizon
 The model uses N (number of steps) = 10 and dt (time step) = 0.1 to calculate vehicle state.
 That means that models uses 1 second as a horizon to calculate optimal sequence of actuations.
-Cahnge cost for:
+Change cost for:
 * N - increasing it allows to take longer future reference trajectory into account when computing the optimal values for present and require longer computational time.
 * dt - decreasing improves approximation but decreases time frame.

-I have tested it within N=[5,15] and dt=[0.05, 0.3]: 10 and 0.1 showed the best from prerformance:precision perspectives.
+I have tested it within N=[5,20] and dt=[0.05, 0.3]:
+* 10/0.1 showed the best from performance:precision perspectives
+* 15/0.14 showed something similar to 10/0.1 but my laptop used sligtly more resources.
+* All other values made the vehicle drive less steadily.
+Practical testing in my implementation did not show predicted behaviour for N/dt changes so I suspect some more improvements needs to be done on it.

 ## Dependencies